 - Ensure that any glasses or hearing aids are clean and functioning properly.
 Arrange regular sight and hearing checks.

 - Check whether the person’s medication is appropriate or whether they might be ill or in pain.
 A visit to the GP to rule out any physical problems is a good idea.

 - Check that they are not being disturbed by too many people, too much activity, loud noises, sudden movements or an uncomfortable environment (for example, one that is too hot or too bright).

 - Consider whether they may be bored or in need of stimulation.
 Engage the person in meaningful activities.
 Gentle activities such as a hand massage, listening to their favourite music or stroking a soft piece of fabric may help.

-- Make sure the person is comfortable – for example not in pain, too hot, cold, hungry, thirsty, or needing the toilet.
+- Make sure the person is comfortable – for example not cold, hungry, thirsty, or needing the toilet.

 Weight loss and eating in the later stages of dementia

 Many people with dementia lose weight in the later stages.
 This may be because of a loss of appetite, pain or difficulties with swallowing (dysphagia) and chewing.
 People with swallowing problems are at risk of choking and of food or saliva going down the windpipe, causing an infection.

 Weight loss can affect the immune system and make it harder for the person to fight infections and other illnesses.
 It can also increase the risk of falling and make it harder for the person to remain independent.